Last Updated on January 28, 2023 by Lori Geurin

 OMAD Fasting Precautions And Safety

-Though intermittent fasting is a healthy practice that can be done by many adults, according to Dr. Eric Berg, there are some people who should not fast.
+Though intermittent fasting is a healthy practice that can be done by many adults, according to Dr. Eric Berg, some people should not fast.
 They include the following:

-It’s also important to mention that, although OMAD has some pretty great benefits, it’s obviously a more extreme form of intermittent fasting and not for everyone.
-I have read a few posts from women who have experienced hormone issues and hair loss they believe was connected to prolonged OMAD so this is definitely something to be aware of.
+It’s also important to mention that although OMAD has some great benefits, it’s not for everyone.
+I have read a few posts from women who have experienced hormone issues and hair loss they believe was connected to prolonged OMAD, so this is something to be aware of.

-Personally, I haven’t practiced OMAD long enough to be able to recommend it for the long-term.
+I haven’t practiced OMAD long enough to be able to recommend it for the long term.
 I’ve used it more occasionally to alter my intermittent fasting schedule because I don’t want it to be the same every day.

-I really like Gin’s take on OMAD because it’s not a strict 23:1.
-It’s based upon the concept of one meal a day but she listens to her body’s needs (great advice for us all) and if she’s feeling hungrier one day she might add a snack or extend the time she’s eating.
+I like Gin’s take on OMAD because it’s not a strict 23:1.
+It’s based upon the concept of one meal a day, but she listens to her body’s needs (great advice for us all), and if she’s feeling hungrier one day she might add a snack, enjoy dessert, or extend the time she’s eating.

 OMAD Research Findings

-I couldn’t find a whole lot of research on the long-term effects of OMAD, but I did notice a couple of things worth sharing.
+I couldn’t find much research on the long-term effects of OMAD, but I did notice a couple of things worth sharing.
 On a positive note, one study found that type 2 diabetes patients saw improved blood sugar counts after trying OMAD.
 (1)

-Another study compared two groups of people.
-One group ate one meal a day and the other ate three.
-The research found that the people in the one meal a day group had worsening blood pressure and cholesterol readings.
+Another study compared two groups of normal-weight people over six months.
+One group ate one meal a day, and the other ate three.
+The research found that the people in the one-meal-a-day group lost body fat despite maintaining weight.
+They also experienced decreased blood pressure and total, LDL, and HDL cholesterol.
 (2)

-I have seen some awesome OMAD health benefits for myself and my husband when it’s used less frequently.
+I have seen some fantastic OMAD health benefits for myself and my husband when it’s used less frequently.
 (And it sure is nice to have fewer dishes to clean up.)
-It has obviously helped so many people lose weight, lower their insulin levels, and upgrade their overall wellness.
+It has helped so many people lose weight, lower their insulin levels, and upgrade their overall wellness.

 Talk to your doctor so they can guide you based on your specific health requirements.